JOIN US FOR WORSHIP THIS SUNDAY AT 7:00, 8:30 & 11AM OR WATCH LIVE AT 11AM. DOWNLOAD WORSHIP RESOURCES HERE.

 To worship with other believers in the Anglican way is to engage in practices that Christians have used for 2,000 years.
 These practices are intentionally formational and help shape us as disciples.
 Although we welcome visitors and practice hospitality, our Sunday services are not “seeker services.”
 Come expecting to meet with God on his terms.
 We participate in worship, not as consumers but bringing God an offering of praise and thanksgiving.
 Sunday worship is an opportunity for us to express our love and devotion for him.
 It’s all about his glory, not just our preferences.
 The area up front is a platform, not a stage.
 The people are a congregation, not an audience.
 Those up front are leading us all in worship, not performers.
 Liturgy means the “work of the people,” so everyone comes to church in order to participate and contribute to the event.
 The liturgy is Christ-centered and calls forth appropriate responses of a sinful people coming into the presence of holiness.
 Having met with God in his house on his day, we are sent out as lights to a dark world.
 Worship doesn’t end when we leave the building.
 True discipleship seeks to bring God into every aspect of life.
 This includes our homes, workplaces, and hobbies.
 Worship is therefore a 24/7 way of life.

-1. Care – the Life Group exists to provide mutual care for each other.
+1. Care – the Small Group exists to provide mutual care for each other.

 2. Bible – regular reading of God’s word invites God to speak into these groups.